itomomoti/OnlineRlbwt/README.md

 make
 ```

-The above command creates the executables in the bin directory.
+The above command creates the executables in the build directory.

 ### Usage